-So even when inclusion is strongly supported by international, national or state policy-or even legislation, as it appears to be in Australia-there is concern that the observable practices or outcomes in schools can remain substantially unchanged or experience significant delays or difficulties in their implementation.
-As Sowell (1995) observes, policy issues can become ideological debates that present conflicting visions or the 'visions of the anointed' (p.
+So even when inclusion is strongly supported by international, national or state policy or even legislation, as it appears to be in Australia-there is concern that the observable practices or outcomes in schools can remain substantially unchanged or experience significant delays or difficulties in their implementation.
+As Sowell (1995) accurately observed some time ago, policy issues can become ideological debates that present conflicting visions or the 'visions of the anointed' (p.
 241).
-Such 'anointed' visions, especially those that espouse 'full' inclusion on only moral and rights principles, can prevail over other issues in determining policy.
+Such 'anointed' visions, especially those that espouse a centrally regulated view of inclusion or a vision based only on moral and rights principles, can prevail over other issues in determining policy.
 Each school and every classroom plays its part if the real outcomes of inclusive education policy are to be realised.

-There are now very few specialist teacher education programs available in Australia to prepare special education teachers and advisors, and this places the responsibility for responding to student diversity clearly in the domain of the regular school and classroom for all learners.
-This is reflected in the AITSL Standards for all graduate teachers (see www.aitsl.edu.au/australian-professional-standards-for-teachers/standards/list).
+There are now very few pre-service or in-service teacher education courses or programs available in Australia to prepare teachers for dealing with the diversity of student needs that they will find in their classrooms.
+Typically, only a single course in each teacher education program is offered in this respect.
+This places the responsibility for responding to student diversity clearly in the domain of the regular school and classroom for all learners.
+This is reflected in the AITSL Standards for all graduate teachers (see www.aitsl.edu.au/teach/standards).

-We also warn against thinking that inclusion is only a 'group' thing (for example, about 'students with autism') or an 'academic' thing (for example, about achievement within the curriculum).
-Inclusion is more an individual experience than a group experience, and is as much related to an individual's social participation, access to quality education and an enduring sense of well-being and school belonging as it is to levels of academic achievement, specific competencies or school placement considerations.
-While considerations about the rights and needs of groups-for example, of children with an attention, linguistic, gender or behavioural difference-are important, the most relevant considerations often lie with the situation of the individual, as it is at that level where real outcomes and a 'sense' of inclusion are experienced.
+We also warn against thinking that inclusion is only a 'group' thing (for example, about 'students with autism' or students' well-being challenges) or an 'academic' thing (for example, about measured achievement within the curriculum).
+Inclusion is more an individual experience than a group experience and is as much related to an individual's social participation, access to quality education and an enduring sense of well-being and school belonging as it is to levels of academic achievement, specific competencies or school placement considerations.
+While considerations about the rights and needs of groups-for example, of children with an attention, linguistic, gender or behavioural difference-are important, the most relevant considerations often lie with the situation of the individual, as it is at that level where real outcomes and a 'sense' of inclusion can be fostered and experienced.